Roof rack

-A roof rack is a set of bars secured to the roof of a motor car.
+A roof rack is a set of bars secured to the roof of an automobile.
 It is used to carry bulky items such as luggage, bicycles, canoes, kayaks, skis, or various carriers and containers.

-They allow users of an automobile to transport objects on the roof of the vehicle without reducing interior space for occupants, or the cargo area volume limits such as in the typical car's trunk design.
-These include car top weatherproof containers, some designed for specific cargo such as skis or luggage.
+They allow users of an automobile to transport objects on the roof of the vehicle without reducing interior space for occupants or the cargo area volume limits, such as in the typical car's trunk design.
+These include car top weatherproof containers; some are designed for specific cargo such as skis or luggage.

 History

 There is a long history of the use of roof racks and their designs.

 Until the late 1970s, almost all regular passenger automobiles had rain gutters.
 These gutters are formed by the welded flange (raised rim or lip) on the left and right sides of the car's metal roof panel.
 This made attaching an accessory or aftermarket roof rack a relatively simple process.

 The first mass production cars without any visible rain gutters were the 1975 AMC Pacer and Chevrolet Monza.
-Other vehicles were introduced on the market with hidden rain gutters during the 1980s, and by 1990, vehicles with external rain gutters were becoming rare.
+Other vehicles were introduced on the market with hidden rain gutters during the 1980s, and by 1990, cars with external rain gutters were becoming rare.

-Roof rack suppliers developed new products designed to securely attach to various types of automobile roofs.
+Roof rack suppliers developed new products designed to attach to various types of automobile roofs securely.

 Types

-The most common components of a roof rack system are: towers, fitting pieces (for attaching towers to a specific vehicle), crossbars, and gear mounts.
+The most common components of a roof rack system are towers, fitting pieces (for attaching towers to a specific vehicle), crossbars, and gear mounts.

 Automobile roof racks are split into different types, depending on the vehicle roof: